chancery-lane-project/risk_id/README.md

 - Suggest relevant climate-aligned clauses from TCLP's library.
 - Provide outputs that can be used for prototyping clause-discovery tools.

-👉 The outputs from this model are currently being tested in a **provocatype prototype** (see [Static Frontend / Provocatype](#static-frontend--provocatype) section below).
+👉 The outputs from this model are currently being tested in a **live prototype** (see [Frontend / Provocatype](#frontend--provocatype) section below).
 This allows us to test with users whether AI-driven clause suggestions increase confidence and adoption compared to manual searching.
+The prototype now features **live contract analysis** that processes contracts in real-time.

 ---